PAXECT-Interface/open-agentic/README.md

 Open Agentic 2.0 — v0.1.0 (Public Preview) — Nov 12, 2025

+Open Agentic 2.0 is founded and maintained by **PAXECT** and released under the Apache-2.0 license as a community-driven, audit-first agent framework.

 **Open, verifiable, and safe** — a lightweight foundation for auditable AI agents.
 Fail-closed orchestration • Tamper-evident audit chains • Zero-trust verification